How have you been coping with covid challenges and restrictions?

 OTHER TRAUMA TREATMENTS

-There are times in therapy when a stored memory of a stressful or traumatic event triggers a response that requires some alternative treatment.
-EMDR (eye movement desensitization and reprocessing) has been practiced since the 1990s.
+There are times in therapy when a stored memory of a stressful or traumatic event triggers a response that could benefit from an alternative therapy.
+EMDR (eye movement desensitization and reprocessing) was developed in 1987 for the treatment of PTSD.
 This therapeutic approach allows clients to reprocess memories that lead to peaceful resolutions and a new learning about one’s self and the disturbing event.
 My training in EMDR therapy has been with Stephen Dansiger at The Institute for Creative Mindfulness.

 OTHER TRAUMA RELATED TREATMENTS